polymeris/dht-cljc/README.md

 #### Find the closest node from an arbitrary infohash

-Coming Soon!
+`get-nearest-peers` takes an infohash and finds the nearest bucket of nodes that are closest, then sorts them based on distance (ascending) from the infohash.

 #### Find nodes in that need to be refreshed/pinged

 Several functions help with keeping the list of nodes fresh.

-`get-by-overdue` is a general query function that returns a list of nodes that are from before the provided timestamp.
+`get-by-overdue` returns a list of nodes that are from before the provided timestamp.
 The [BEP][bep-5] describes a 15 minute window for refreshing clients, so the helper function `fifteen-minutes-overdue!` returns a timestamp representing 15 minutes from invocation in milliseconds.

 `refresh` takes a list of [infohash timestamp] tuples and applies them to their respective nodes.
 Unlike the [BEP][bep-5] we do not track questionable nodes explicitly, preferring to keep that in control of the consumer.

 ## Why?

 The BitTorrent DHT is an important component of the torrent ecosystem, and a growing number of additional technologies are beginning to use the network as well.
 The aim is to make this module small and embeddable in different Clojure applications.
-This allows the consuming app to define and control the network transport while keeping this library lightweight and composable.
+This allows the consuming app to define and control the network transport and the library to expand to new Clojure ecosystems.

 ## License